 Related Post: How to Make a Succulent Terrarium

 We’re planning to cover the roof of our Earthship-inspired house (still in progress) with these beautiful and hardy little plants.
 I’m particularly looking forward to using S. ternatum, an evergreen, star-flowered sedum native to my Ozark homestead.

-Plant these forgiving plants in full sun (for best results) or partial shade (if you have no other option) in zones 3 to 9 where there’s well-drained, average, or rich soil.
+Plant these forgiving drought tolerant plants in full sun (for best results) or partial shade (if you have no other option) in zones 3 to 9 where there’s well-drained, average, or rich soil.
 That being said, they don’t need much soil as they’re used to growing on cliff sides!

 Keep in mind that even the hardy plants listed in this article may need a year or three to get their root systems firmly established, so plan on spending a little extra care on them at the outset.
 You’ll be rewarded with years of dry-weather blooms for your efforts.

 These are eight of my favorite drought tolerant plants that are dry-climate natives.
 Seeing them color the hills of our homestead, no matter what the summer brings, is always a source of quiet joy.
 What plants bring life to your dry hills and fields?
 Which ones do you depend on when the rain gives out?
 I’d love to hear of them in the comments below!